Bringing & Collecting Your Children

 FOSS (Friends of Stedham School)

 The school has a PTA (Parent and Teacher Association) of which all parents and teachers are automatically members.
 Once a year an AGM is held to elect the Committee members.
 There are regular committee meetings through the year.
 The association supports educational, social and fundraising events.
 The school has a strong tradition of parental support.
-Many extra items and events including playground equipment and trips to the pantomime and the Natural History Museum have been purchased or taken place through money raised by parents and teachers.
+Many extra items and events including playground equipment and trips to the pantomime, CASS Sculpture Park and Petworth House have been purchased or taken place through money raised by parents and teachers.

 Charging for School Activities